 A qualification in Biology is useful for college and university entrance as well as for a variety of science- based careers.
 These include agricultural science, dentistry, dietetics, forensic science, forestry, laboratory technician, medicine, nursing, pharmacology, physiotherapy and veterinary science.

-For further information please contact Mr L Forbes, PT of Biology.
+For further information please contact Dr G Armstrong or Mr M McShane, PT of Biology.